engthiago/Onbox.GridGenerator.Monolithic/README.md

 # Onbox Grid Generator - Monolithic

-A modular implementation of the Grid Generator app.
+A monolithic implementation of the Grid Generator app.
 The app was developed as an example implementation of the Onbox Framework.
 ## Launching the App
 1. Clone this repository.